alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Tier 4

-Tier 3 environments are used to handle, combine or generate personal data where disclosure poses a substantial threat to the personal safety, health or security of the data subjects.
+Tier 4 environments are used to handle, combine or generate personal data where disclosure poses a substantial threat to the personal safety, health or security of the data subjects.

-It also includes handling, combining or generating datasets which are sensitive in commercial or national security terms, and are likely to be subject to attack by sophisticated, well resourced and determined actors, such as serious organised crime groups and state actors.
+This also includes handling, combining or generating datasets which are sensitive in commercial or national security terms, and are likely to be subject to attack by sophisticated, well resourced and determined actors, such as serious organised crime groups and state actors.
 This corresponds to the UK governmental "SECRET" categorisation.